ethereum/consensus-specs/specs/networking/p2p-interface.md

 ENRs are key-value records with string-indexed ASCII keys.
 They can store arbitrary information, but EIP-778 specifies a pre-defined dictionary, including IPv4 and IPv6 addresses, secp256k1 public keys, etc.

-Comparing ENRs and multiaddrs is like comparing apples and bananas.
+Comparing ENRs and multiaddrs is like comparing apples and oranges.
 ENRs are self-certified containers of identity, addresses, and metadata about a node.
 Multiaddrs are address strings with the peculiarity that they’re self-describing, composable and future-proof.
 An ENR can contain multiaddrs, and multiaddrs can be derived securely from the fields of an authenticated ENR.

 discv5 uses ENRs and we will presumably need to: